 TOPICS THAT INTEREST ME: The twisted cry of the lost, voiceless soul is hugely meaningful to me.
 Lately, I’ve been interested in stories of alienation, the juxtaposition of the disenfranchised with the privileged.
 We live in a time in which lonely, sick, voiceless people sit at home, maybe at computers and plan a course of vengeance.
 They plan acts of violence, scheme to get their chance, make a statement and stake a claim in a world that doesn’t belong to them, through illicit means, murder, violence and rage.
 In this virtual era when people have lost the art of connection and are more isolated than ever, stories of isolation are most relevant.

-I am the daughter of Sicilian immigrant parents.
-My father fought hard to be a “successful American”.
-I’m interested in characters who struggle to get ‘in’; who long for a life that matters to the world….to be valued by society as a worthwhile entity.
+The granddaughter of Sicilian & French Canadian immigrants, I’m interested in characters who struggle to get ‘in’; who long for a life that matters to the world….to be valued by society as a worthwhile entity.
 It is a universal desire, of course, whether you’re rich or poor.